pvanallen/esp32-getstarted/docs/io-adafruit.md

 ### [io_pub.py](../examples/io_pub.py)

-Run this program to repeatedly send values to the cloud.
+Run this program to repeatedly send values from an analog input to the cloud.
 Then go to your io.adafruit.com dashboard and watch the values arrive in the feed called "test".
-Each time you add a new data item, it will show up on any device subscribed to this feed.

 ### [io_pubsub.py](../examples/io_pubsub.py)